radixdlt/radixdlt-scrypto/radix-engine/book/src/native/access_control/blueprint_module.md

 The roles which must be assigned on object instantiated are defined in role specification.
 Furthermore, roles which may update the rules of other roles must be specified.

-For inner objects, it is also possible to defer role specification to the outer object.
+For inner blueprints, it is also possible to defer role specification to the outer blueprint.